Trijeux/Platforme_Game/README.md

-# SFML-Platformer
+# Platformer

-Simple game created using only SFML and some free assests.
+Platform game that runs on x86 only